 One of the most talked about subjects when searching for a college is the price tag.
-You want your daughter to get a great education but not at the expense of paying off student loans for the rest of her life.
-At Chatham, we want to help your daughter in any way we can and we are dedicated to providing any information, support and resources necessary to help you and your daughter successfully finance her education.
+You want your student to get a great education but not at the expense of paying off student loans for the rest of their life.
+At Chatham, we want to help your student in any way we can and we are dedicated to providing any information, support and resources necessary to help you and your student successfully finance their education.

-Just to tell you we mean …Last year, 100% of the entering class received some form of financial assistance or scholarship.
+Just to tell you we mean it…Last year, 100% of the entering class received some form of financial assistance or scholarship.

 Applying for financial aid at Chatham is simple: all families/students submit the FAFSA by March 1.
 Financial aid packages for first year students are typically sent during the first week in March for those students who have completed a FAFSA.